joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ## Introduction

-`jsx-sfc`(JSX Separate Function Components) is a [SFCs](https://v3.vuejs.org/guide/single-file-component.html) like API for managing React function components and their related codes by categories.
+`jsx-sfc`(JSX Separate Function Components) is a [SFC](https://v3.vuejs.org/guide/single-file-component.html) like API for managing React function components and their related codes by categories.
 It's written by TypeScript and has completely type safety, and based on compiler optimization, it's also easy to use🧙🏼‍♂️.

-[Live Demo is here](https://codesandbox.io/s/jsx-sfc-demo-wwgd4) (with [twin.macro](https://github.com/ben-rogerson/twin.macro)(a CSS in JS tool using Tailwind syntax), can experience **Typings/Hot reloading/Dev tools** by Codesandbox).
+[Live Demo is here](https://codesandbox.io/s/jsx-sfc-demo-wwgd4) (**CSS in JS** use [twin.macro](https://github.com/ben-rogerson/twin.macro), can experience **Typings/Hot reloading/Dev tools** by Codesandbox).

 ## Features